jmuelbert/jm-dev-tools/README.md

 ## 🚀 Installation

-Install the script(s) whereever you want.
+Install the script whereever you want.

 ## 💡 Quick Start & Usage